 SCC Modified Subgrantee Specific Fuel Costs: Subgrantees must add new libraries for input of new rates and add the adjusted SCC modifier to the specific rate per WPN 22-10's option 2 for SCC.
-The In utilizing this option, the naming convention must include the date and utility provider.
+In utilizing this option, the naming convention must include the date and utility provider.
 IHCDA will monitor the implementation of the fuel cost libraries.

-Fuels with extreme price fluctuations, such as LP, Oil, and K1, must use averages based on the 3 years of the fuel's cost.
+Fuels with extreme price fluctuations, such as Oil and K1, must use averages based on the 3 years of the fuel's cost.
+These prices must be calculated solely by the Subgrantee.